RRethy/nvim-sourcerer/README.md

-# Sourcerer
+# nvim-sourcerer

-Automatically source your $MYVIMRC when it gets modified anywhere.
+Automatically source your `init.lua` when it gets modified anywhere.